athomasoriginal/com.betweentwoparens/src/posts/007-reagent-and-hiccup.md

 `reagent.core/create-element` is a Reagent helper function which wraps `React.createElement`.
 It's the equivalent of calling `React.createElement`, but `reagent.core/create-element` provides a "natural" way to write `React.createElement` in Clojure and also provides a few conveniences.
 :::

 Understanding this, are there any reasons to use `reagent.core/create-element` over `Reagent Hiccup`?

-From a technical perspective, there aren't any noticeable benefits.
-The advantages would be felt at an individual developer level based on their preferences.

-For example, one might suggest that using `reagent.core/create-element` over `hiccup` initially feels easier to teach new developers how to create components in React/Reagent.

-At this point, I feel it's a good time to go into why we use `Reagent Hiccup` at all.

 ### Why Reagent Hiccup?

-As we can see, `Reagent Hiccup` is the Clojure(Script) equivalent of [JSX](https://reactjs.org/docs/introducing-jsx.html).
-While they look different, they are both Domain Specific Languages (DSLs) which allow us to _represent_ HTML in Clojure and JavaScript respectively.
+From a technical perspective, you can argue that there is less work being done if you don't use hiccup because you don't have to convert `hiccup` to `createElement` calls.
+However, i'm not sure this optimization would be worth it.
+Especially because you could just change the implementation of hiccup to be run at compile time and see the performance improvements and still have the advantage of writing your components in `hiccup`.

+From a developer experience perspective, you might suggest that using `reagent.core/create-element` over `hiccup` initially feels easier to teach new developers how to create components in React/Reagent.
+However, this is subjective and I could argue that `hiccup` is far friendlier and because of its uniquity is a better tool to rely on.

-The reason we use Hiccup in Reagent is similar to the reasons for using JSX in React.
+Some more reasons we use Hiccup in Reagent is similar to the reasons for using JSX in React.

 - Separation of concerns: Separate by component vs. technology
 - Accessibility: easier to read and write than `React.createElement`